DongHoang194/Kaggle-Competition---Titanic-Surival-Prediction/README.md

 # Kaggle-Competition---Titanic-Surival-Prediction
-Click directly to the jupyter notebook to view
+- Click directly to the jupyter notebook to view
-Or download the entire project for further inspecting
+- Or download the entire project for further inspecting
+- Thanks for reading!